waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Loop West along the North edge to reach the Exit Gate at (1, 5).
 - **Battle Note:** Fighting Wild Drowzee (Lv 12).
 - **Goal:** Defeat it for Azurite's XP.
-- **Current State:** Azurite (Lv 10) is out.
-Using Horn Attack.
+- **Current State:** Horn Attack Disabled.
+Using Tackle.
-- **Risk Assessment:** Drowzee likely only has Pound/Hypnosis/Disable (No Confusion until Lv 18).
-Azurite should be safe from Psychic attacks.
+- **Risk Assessment:** Drowzee likely only has Pound/Hypnosis/Disable.
+Azurite safe from Psychic moves.
 - **Then:** Train Azurite (Switch Training).
 - **Then:** Challenge Whitney (Goldenrod Gym).